 “Then you could not keep us away,” Victor said with a smile.

 He and Troy bid their farewells and left.
 As they walked around the corridor, they heard the gentle sound of women’s laughter.

 For some reason that had nothing at all to do with his success with his uncle, Victor thought that he wouldn’t forget that sound for a long time.

 Did you like this preview?
 Please, don't forget to leave me a comment below!

 Want to read how the story ends?

-A Forbidden Waltz with the Dashing Duke is now live on Amazon!
+A Siren’s Song to Mend the Wounded Earl is now live on Amazon!